- Search The Registry

 The son of Norris Wright Cuney II and Madge Louise Baker, William Waring Cuney was born in Washington, DC.
-His father, who was educated in Galveston, Texas and attended the Howard University Law School, worked for the federal government until his death.
-His mother graduated from the Minor Normal School and taught in the Washington DC school system.
-William Waring Cuney graduated from D. C.’s Armstrong High School, then attending Howard University, Lincoln University (Pennsylvania), and the New England Conservatory of Music in Boston and the Conservatory in Rome.
+His father, educated in Galveston, Texas, and attended the Howard University Law School, worked for the federal government until his death.
+His mother graduated from the Minor Normal School and taught in the Washington, DC, school system.
+William Waring Cuney graduated from D. C.’s Armstrong High School, then attended Howard University, Lincoln University (Pennsylvania), the New England Conservatory of Music in Boston, and the Conservatory in Rome.

-Cuney decided after his formal voice training that he would not pursue a career in singing, but would focus his energies on his writing.
-It is because of his interest in music and his formal training that he adeptly incorporated the ballad and blues form into his poetry.
-Cuney did not use his musical talents or training to perform professionally; however, he did write lyrics that were performed by others.
+Cuney decided after his formal voice training that he would not pursue a career in singing but would focus his energies on his writing.
+Because of his interest in music and his formal training, he adeptly incorporated the ballad and blues forms into his poetry.
+Cuney did not use his musical talents or training to perform professionally; however, he did write lyrics performed by others.
 For instance, Joshua White recorded some of his later poems of protest on the album, “Southern Exposure.”

 Cuney and Langston Hughes were classmates and friends at Lincoln University.
-They were both active as poets while in college, submitting works locally on campus and to magazines and contests nationally.
+They were both active as poets in college, submitting works locally on campus and to magazines and contests nationally.
 Cuney also received recognition in the Opportunity Literary Contests of 1926 and 1927.
-He was awarded one-half of the first and second prizes in 1926 for the poem, “No Images.”
-The following year he received the second honorable mention in the Alexander Pushkin Section for the poem, “A Traditional Marching Song,” and the third honorable mention in the Poetry Category for “De Jail Blues Song.”
-Cuney wrote “No Images,” one of his trademark works when he was eighteen.
+He was awarded one-half of the first and second prizes in 1926 for the poem “No Images.”
+The following year he received the second honorable mention in the Alexander Pushkin Section for the poem “A Traditional Marching Song” and the third honorable mention in the Poetry Category for “De Jail Blues Song.”
+Cuney wrote “No Images,” one of his trademark works, when he was eighteen.
 His poems works were not collected until late in his career.
-The first collection, Puzzles, was not published until 1960, the second collection, Storefront Church, in 1973.
+The first collection, Puzzles, was not published until 1960, and the second collection, Storefront Church, was published in 1973.

-His poems reflect racial concerns and themes that are delivered through folk speech, rhythms, and moods of the ghetto.
-He is the consummate artist when it comes to drawing vivid sketches of character with brevity and clarity of words.
+His poems reflect racial concerns and themes delivered through folk speech, rhythms, and moods of the ghetto.
+He is the consummate artist in drawing vivid sketches of characters with brevity and clarity of words.
 Cuney, as he was better known among his contemporaries, is often referred to either as one of the minor poets of the Harlem Renaissance or one of the “second echelon” poets of the New Negro Movement.
-However, among his contemporaries he was considered one of the favorites of the Renaissance group.
+However, among his contemporaries, he was considered one of the favorites of the Renaissance group.

 Waring Cuney died on June 30, 1976.